-The top 30 bakeries in Toronto by neighbourhood
+The top 35 bakeries in Toronto by neighbourhood

 Earl Grey infused cakes, lemon tarts and coffee caramel cookies are just a few of the goodies you can find at Roselle Desserts on King East.

-Tre Mari is an old school Italian bakery that has serviced the community on St. Clair West for over 50 years.
-Vienna sticks, ciabatta, and focaccia are among the house specialties, while the pastry case is packed with cannoli, zeppole, and assorted cakes.
+Tre Mari is an old school Italian bakery that has served the community on St. Clair West for more than 50 years.
+Vienna sticks, ciabatta and focaccia are among the house specialties, while the pastry case is packed with cannoli, zeppole and assorted cakes.

 Dough Bakeshop offers a direct view into their open kitchen, allowing customers to peer in while bakers work hard to stock the shop with artisanal breads, tarts, pastries, squares, cakes and cookies.

 OMG Baked Goodness is one of Dundas West’s most popular neighbourhood bakeries.
-Homemade pop tarts, maple butter tarts, and mini focaccia stuffed with sausage and egg are just a few of the must-try items.
+Homemade pop tarts, maple butter tarts and mini focaccia stuffed with sausage and egg are just a few of the must-try items.

-Andrea's Gerrard St. Bakery is a lovely source for nostalgic childhood favourites including peanut butter chocolate tarts, cheese cakes and pecan squares.
+Gerrard Street Bakery is a lovely source for nostalgic childhood favourites including peanut butter chocolate tarts, cheese cakes and pecan squares.

-Mon K Patisserie on Coxwell is a Japanese-inspired French bakery where stopping in for a fresh loaf of bread may also result in spontaneous purchases of beautiful mille-feuille, macarons, or layer petit fours.
+Mon K Patisserie on Coxwell is a Japanese-inspired French bakery where stopping in for a fresh loaf of bread may also result in spontaneous purchases of beautiful mille-feuille, macarons or layer petit fours.

 SanRemo Bakery takes top spot in this neighbourhood for its repertoire of at least 50 house-baked breads.
-The stuffed Vienna specifically is wonder, as is the sheer assortment of Italian desserts on display.
+The stuffed Vienna specifically is a wonder, as is the sheer assortment of Italian desserts on display.

 Sud Forno is where to get your fill of Italian baked good in this 'hood.
 The stunning two-level location near Yonge and Temperance is known for their signature pastries like puffy sugar-dusted bombolone.